yaszzzz/carepet-app/README.md

 # CarePet App 🐾

-CarePet is a modern Pet Care Management System designeed to streamline pet boarding and care services.
+CarePet is a modern Pet Care Management System designed to streamline pet boarding and care services.
 Built with the latest web technologies, it offers a robust platform for administrators to manage pets, services, and users securely and efficiently.

 ## 🚀 Tech Stack